noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 price of Illinois.
 We concluded that given some features, we can prediction the energy price in Illinois, for a given day, with an accuracy of XX%.
 Our model correctly predicts the energy price within 5% of the actual price 90% of the time.

+The goal of predicting energy prices is to provide a way for customers and energy provider to save money.
+Energy predictions "sends accurate price signals to generators and customers, informing them when and where power is cheap or expensive.
+Market participants benefit from access to transparent real-time data to make reliable decisions about investment, resulting in more innovation, efficiency, reliability and market liquidity."
+[1]

+References:
+[1]S. Ozkan, “An Intro to Locational Marginal Pricing | Enverus,” www.enverus.com, Jan.
+05, 2022. https://www.enverus.com/blog/an-intro-to-locational-marginal-pricing/

 ## MIT License